-The cage should permit suitable ventilation, as Grammostola pulchra often does better at slightly lower humidities than many other species.
+The enclosure should permit suitable ventilation, as Grammostola pulchra often does better in a dry enclosure with a slightly lower humidity than many other species.

-If you want to go all out with what I think is the best-looking cage on the market then consider investing in an Exo Terra.
+I think the best-looking enclosure on the market are Exo Terra ir ReptiZoo terrariums.
 These glass tanks look fantastic and allow you to create a very realistic “mini world” within.

-Three elements should be included in your Brazilian Black cage before you consider the other aspect of landscaping.
+Three elements should be included in your Brazilian Black enclosure before you consider the other aspect of landscaping.

-A your Brazilian Black may try to construct a burrow it can be a good idea to add a greater depth of substrate than you might for other species.
-Some 4″ of so tends to work well, and allows your spider a fair amount of digging activity if it so desires.
+The Brazilian Black tarantula is a burrowing species, though many specimens don’t try to dig a hole in captivity.
+To facilitate this it can be a good idea to add a greater depth of substrate than you might for other species.
+Some 4 – 8 inches or so tends to work well, and allows your spider a fair amount of digging activity if it so desires.

 Finally, juvenile and adult tarantulas should be provided with a water dish so that they can drink whenever they wish.